Further resources for health equity sensitive research

 Explore the meanings and uses of intersectionality: Intersectionality as a theory of power rather than identity

-This short piece calls for a nuanced understanding of what we mean by ‘intersectionality’ and how we use the term.
+This short piece speaks to the debate on whether all identities or social categorisations can be called ‘intersectional’.
 The author cautions against understanding intersectionality only as shorthand for ‘intersectional disadvantaged identities’.

 Inclusive public involvement

 A framework put together by INVOLVE (renamed as NIHR Centre for Engagement and Dissemination), a national advisory body that is funded by the National Institute for Health Research to support public involvement in NHS, public health and social care research and development.

 This website provides useful resources on participatory action research including toolkits, guides, case studies on ethics of community-based participatory research.